Common terms for commercial fishing, aquaculture, seafood processing, and buying:

 A unit of measure equal to 32 quarts or 8 gallons.
-Most often used when selling live molluscs like clams, oysters and mussels.
+Most often used when selling live mollusks like clams, oysters, and mussels.

 Fish and other marine life that are incidentally caught while fishing for the target species.
-Bycatch is generally discarded dead while at sea and can include sea birds, turtles, marine mammals, juveniles of the target species, or targeted fish from other fisheries.
-Reduction of bycatch is an ongoing effort in many fisheries and is a common criteria in wild seafood sustainabilty ratings and criteria in assessing the overall sustainability evaluation.
+Bycatch is generally discarded dead while at sea and can include seabirds, turtles, marine mammals, juveniles of the target species, or targeted fish from other fisheries.
+Reduction of bycatch is an ongoing effort in many fisheries and is a common criterion in wild seafood sustainability ratings and criteria in assessing the overall sustainability evaluation.